 If you specified an email as part of the Build Task, you should also have received an email at the addresses you specified:

-A detailed execution report will also have been created in the Results directory specified in the Build File (this defaults to /ANT/Results).
+A detailed execution report will also be created in the Results directory specified in the Build File (this defaults to /ANT/Results).

-This contains an index.html file which can be opened in any web browser:
+This contains an index.html file that can be opened in any web browser:

 - General information